cmsc733/cmsc733.github.io/project1.md

   <div class="figcaption"> Fig 7: Final Panorama output for images shown in Fig. 6. </div>
 </div>

-*Come up with a logic to blend the common region between images while not affecting the regions which are not common.* Here, common means shared region, i.e., a part of first image and part of second image should overlap in the output panorama. **Describe what you did in your report in detail.**
+*Come up with a logic to blend the common region between images while not affecting the regions which are not common.* Here, common means shared region, i.e., a part of first image and part of second image should overlap in the output panorama.
+Describe what you did in your report.

-<p style="background-color:#ddd; padding:5px"><b>Note:</b> The pipeline talks about how to stitch a pair of images, you <b>NEED,</b> to extend this to work for multiple images.
+<p style="background-color:#ddd; padding:5px"><b>Note:</b> The pipeline talks about how to stitch a pair of images, you need to extend this to work for multiple images.
 You can re-run your images pairwise or do something smarter.</p>
 Your end goal is to be able to stitch any number of given images - maybe 2 or 3 or 4 or 100, your algorithm should work.
 If a random image with no matches are given, your algorithm needs to report an error.

-<p style="background-color:#ddd; padding:5px"><b>Note:</b> When blending these images, there will be inconsistency between pixels from different input images due to different exposure/white balance settings or photometric distortions or vignetting.
+<p style="background-color:#ddd; padding:5px"><b>Note:</b> When blending these images, there are inconsistency between pixels from different input images due to different exposure/white balance settings or photometric distortions or vignetting.
 This can be resolved by <i><a href="http://www.irisa.fr/vista/Papers/2003_siggraph_perez.pdf">Poisson blending</a></i>.</p>
-Feel free to use any built-in or third party code for Poisson blending.

 An input and output of a seamless panorama of three images are shown below.